 - Purchase protection – 90 days / Up to $1,000 per occurrence

-In case you’re not familiar, Buyer’s assurance is what American Express calls extended warranty.
+In case you’re not familiar with buyer’s assurance, it’s what American Express calls extended warranty.
 Purchase protection covers you from theft and damage for up to $1,000 within 90 days of your purchase.
 As long as you charge the full amount of the purchase to your American Express Aeroplan Reserve Card, you’ll get double the manufacturer’s warranty, up to one extra year.

 How the American Express Aeroplan Reserve Card compares to others

-Usually, I would compare the American Express Aeroplan Reserve Card to other similar Aeroplan cards such as the TD and CIBC Aeroplan Visa Privilege card, but they’re too similar.
+Usually, I would compare the American Express Aeroplan Reserve Card to other similar Aeroplan cards such as the CIBC and TD Aeroplan Visa Infinite Privilege Card, but they’re too similar.
 They only have minor differences in the earn rate and insurance, so just choose what’s better for you.

 What makes the Aeroplan card stand out are the Aeroplan benefits.
 Not only do you get free checked bags and access to Maple Leaf lounges in North America, but you also get preferred pricing for Aeroplan redemptions.
 The Platinum Card does give you unlimited access to Priority Pass and American Express Centurion lounges worldwide and the American Express Fixed Points Travel Program.
 Although Maple Leaf Lounges are better, you get access to more lounges overall with the Platinum Card.